mastodon/mastodon/README.md

 **Part of the Fediverse.
 Based on open standards, with no vendor lock-in.** - the network goes beyond just Mastodon; anything that implements ActivityPub is part of a broader social network known as [the Fediverse](https://jointhefediverse.net/).
 You can follow and interact with users on other servers (including those running different software), and they can follow you back.

-**Real-time, chronological timeline updates** - updates of people you're following appear in real-time in the UI, via WebSockets.
+**Real-time, chronological timeline updates** - updates of people you're following appear in real-time in the UI.

-**Media attachments (images and short videos)** - upload and view images and videos (WebM/MP4) attached to the updates.
+**Media attachments** - upload and view images and videos attached to the updates.
 Videos with no audio track are treated like animated GIFs; normal videos loop continuously.

 **Safety and moderation tools** - Mastodon includes private posts, locked accounts, phrase filtering, muting, blocking, and many other features, along with a reporting and moderation system.